Skip to content

 (received_at - requested_at).total_seconds() — precomputed for convenience; equivalent to received_at - requested_at but avoids the subtraction at every downstream call site.

-The :class:DataFrame returned by the device's poll.
+The :class:Reading returned by the device's poll.

 Recorder